8 questions to ask when choosing your payment provider

 There’s no one perfect payment method.
 Cards are convenient until they get lost or expire.
 Bank transfers can be quick but rely on the payer being prompt.
-Bank debit gives you control over payment timings, but it can take longer for your money to arrive.
+ACH Debit gives you control over payment timings, but it can take longer for your money to arrive.

 The optimal payment method depends on what you’re selling, how it’s being bought, and where your customers are, amongst other things.